wix-playground/dapperdox/README.md

 -spec-rewrite-url=http://api.test.domain.com=http://api.live.domain.com
 ```

-You may pass multiple `-spec-rewrite-url` parameters to Swaggerly, to have it replace multiple URLs or placeholders.
+You may pass multiple `-spec-rewrite-url` parameters to DapperDox, to have it replace multiple URLs or placeholders.
-See [Configuration parameters](#configuration-parameters) for further information on configuring Swaggerly.
+See [Configuration parameters](#configuration-parameters) for further information on configuring DapperDox.

 # The API explorer

-The Swaggerly in-page API explorer is similar in function to **swagger-ui**, as it allows user's to try out API calls
+The DapperDox in-page API explorer is similar in function to **swagger-ui**, as it allows user's to try out API calls
 from within the reference page, without needing to write any client code.

-The Swaggerly in-page API explorer detects when a method is configured as authenticated, and prompts for appropriate
+The DapperDox in-page API explorer detects when a method is configured as authenticated, and prompts for appropriate
 credentials to be supplied as part of the request being explored.
 These could be one of API key or an OAuth2 access token.

 If you have, or are building, a developer site that allows users to register for and manage their own API keys, you may want
-Swaggerly to integrate with that site, so that a user's API keys are automatically available to the explorer once the user has
+DapperDox to integrate with that site, so that a user's API keys are automatically available to the explorer once the user has
 signed-in.
-Swaggerly provides a simple Javascript interface via which you can pass API keys to the explorer, through a piece
+DapperDox provides a simple Javascript interface via which you can pass API keys to the explorer, through a piece
 of custom Javascript.

 ## Customising authentication credential capture